 Dir command is one of the most used Windows commands.
 Dir is used mainly to list files and directories in Windows operating systems.
 In this tutorial, we will look at different usage examples of the dir command.

 Without providing any option and parameter we will list all files and folders in the current working path.
 The current working path is the path where the shell currently locates.
 While printing files and folders there is also information like Volume name and Volume Serial Number.

 The bare format will only provide files and folders.
 There will be no other information like creation date-time file type etc. We will provide the

 The default behavior is listing only the current working directory.
 Listing subdirectories is a need some times.
 This can be done with

 List Files According To Extension

-Another useful feature is listing files and directories with regular expression or similar glob presentation.
-One of the most used wanted situation is listing files and folders according to their extension.
-In this example we will list
+Another useful feature is listing files and directories with regular expressions or similar glob presentations.
+One of the most used wanted situations is listing files and folders according to their extension.
+In this example, we will list

 txt extension by using wildcard.

 $ dir *.txt